HuangQiang/RQALSH/README.md

 # RQALSH: Reverse Query-Aware Locality-Sensitive Hashing Scheme

-Version: 1.0.0
+Version: 1.0.1

-Release date: 1 January 2018
+Release date: 01-01-2018

+Last Modified: 23-04-2018

 Introduction
 --------

 This package is written in the C++ programming language.
-It provides an external LSH scheme (RQALSH) for c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.
+It provides two external LSH schemes RQALSH and RQALSH* for c-Approximate Furthest Neighbor (or simply c-AFN) search under Euclidean distance.

 How to use this Package?
 --------